AnthoneyKalasho/Discord-Stock-Bot/README.md

 # Discord-Stock-Bot

 Currently supports stock quotes during regular trading hours.
+To use simply write a stock ticker in chat like such "$TSLA".
+Also supports multiple tickers in 1 message "$TSLA $FDs"

 [Data provided by IEXTrading](https://iextrading.com/developer/docs/#quote)

 Planned Additions: